ryancramerdesign/ProcessExportProfile/README.md

 ### Using a custom install/finish.php file

-ProcessWire 3.0.191+ support a /site/install/finish.php file in the site profile which is a plain PHP file that has access to most site API variables and can perform any finishing touches on the site.
+ProcessWire 3.0.191+ supports a /site/install/finish.php file in the site profile which is a plain PHP file that has access to most site API variables and can perform any finishing touches on the site.
 It is called after the installer finishes but before it deletes installer assets and displays the final status messages to the user.